mircealungu/student-projects/thesis-writing.md

-A thesis contains facts, not opinions.
+A thesis contains facts, not opinions
 ====

 Scientific writing is about facts not opinions.
 It is about data, not about your own viewpoints.
 There is a single place in your thesis where you are invited to write your opinions, and that is the Discussion or Conclusion section.
 Until then, stick to the facts.